-U.S. Navy submarines are built at two shipyards-General Dynamics' Electric Boat Division (GD/EB) of Groton, CT, and Quonset Point, RI, and Huntington Ingalls Industries' Newport News Shipbuilding Shipbuilding (HII/NNS), of Newport News, VA.
+U.S. Navy submarines are built at two shipyards-General Dynamics' Electric Boat Division (GD/EB) of Groton, CT, and Quonset Point, RI, and Huntington Ingalls Industries' Newport News Shipbuilding (HII/NNS), of Newport News, VA.
 GD/EB and HII/NNS are the only two shipyards in the country capable of building nuclear-powered ships.
 GD/EB builds submarines only, while HII/NNS also builds nuclear-powered aircraft carriers and is capable of building other types of surface ships.
-The two yards currently are jointly building Virginia-class attack submarines.12
+The two yards currently are jointly building Virginia-class attack submarines.13

-In addition to GD/EB and HII/NNS, the submarine construction industrial base includes scores of supplier firms, as well as laboratories and research facilities, in numerous states.
+In addition to GD/EB and HII/NNS, the submarine construction industrial base includes hundreds of supplier firms, as well as laboratories and research facilities, in numerous states.
 Much of the total material procured from supplier firms for the construction of submarines comes from single or sole source suppliers.
-Observers in recent years have expressed concern for the continued survival of many of these firms.
-For nuclear-propulsion component suppliers, an additional source of stabilizing work is the Navy's nuclear-powered aircraft carrier construction program.13
+For nuclear-propulsion component suppliers, an additional source of stabilizing work is the Navy's nuclear-powered aircraft carrier construction program.14